aminatadjer/Text-to-Python/README.md

 ## Task Definition

-The task is to generate natural language comments for a code, and evaluted by [smoothed bleu-4](https://www.aclweb.org/anthology/C04-1072.pdf) score.
+The task is to generate code from natural language, and evaluted by bleu (https://www.aclweb.org/anthology/C04-1072.pdf) score.

 ## Dataset